adamdriscoll/powershim/README.md

 This isn't perfect.
 Some script blocks won't work but should allow you to call cmdlets you wouldn't normally be able to call in PowerShell Core.

+Cmdlet return values are serialized over PowerShell remoting so you will have objects returned by Invoke-Shim.

 ## Give it a shot

 ![](./images/powershim.gif)